sebastiankasprzak/AzureMonitorAddonForSplunk/Installation-on-Linux.md

 * You will get a message warning you that the add-on could not be initialized because dependencies are not included in the package.
 There are both Python and Node.js dependencies.

 ## Version 1.1.0+ Dependency Installation
 In version 1.1.0, a special [scripted input](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ScriptedInputsIntro) was added that runs only on restart of Splunk.
 It was written to check at each step along the way to see if that step is necessary.
-More details here.
+More details [[here|Linux Dependency Installation]].

 ## Python Dependencies
 * The alternative to doing the following steps manually is to use the shell script `am_depends_ubuntu.sh` in the packages folder.
 I find the best way to do it is: